 Sadly, the Americas will not be getting the redesigned 2019 Ford Focus ST. For those looking to buy an affordable hot hatchback, picking up a Focus ST on the used market seemed like it was going to be the best way to go.
 But Hyundai’s new Veloster N has transformed their “warm hatch” Veloster Turbo into a true contender.
 In many ways, the Hyundai Veloster N truly is the closest thing that the United States has as a spiritual successor to the Ford Focus ST. With prices starting under $30,000, there doesn’t seem to be a more affordable, higher-performing competitor on the new car market, apart from the long-running VW Golf GTI.

-Those looking for a fun, affordable car in this segment can also add the Honda Civic Type R to their shortlist, though it isn’t a hatchback and starts at nearly $10,000 more than the Veloster N. The Civic Si can be configured as a two-box, but it’s really a warm hatch, not quite at the same performance level.
-Sadly, the Subaru WRX doesn’t come as a hatchback at all anymore.
+Those looking for a fun, affordable car in this segment can also add the Honda Civic Type R to their shortlist, though it starts at nearly $10,000 more than the Veloster N. Sadly, the Subaru WRX doesn’t come as a hatchback at all anymore.

 And so we are left with the newcomer from Korea, which has received rave reviews from almost everyone who’s driven it.
 Compared to the outgoing 2013-2018 Focus ST, it comes startlingly close in terms of a lot of the specs and dimensions.
 The “N” in Hyundai’s N group of performance vehicles stands for both “Nurburgring” (the famous German race track) and “Namyang” (the South Korean location of Hyundai’s R&D testing).
 Is the Veloster N the first car to combine European performance and handling with Korean reliability and affordability?